jamietre/CsQuery/README.md

 See below "C# objects vs. jQuery objects" for an explanation of CssSet vs. Css.

-*`Data` will create "data-xxx" elements that can be directly read by the jQuery data method*
+*`Data` will create "data-xxx" attributes that can be directly read by the jQuery data method*

     Contact contact = GetContactInfo();